Todd-Werelius/node-token/README.md

 node-token
 ==========

-JWT Token Library and Middleware to support Authorization Header Processing
+JWT Token Library and Node Middleware for Connect, Express, or Restify to support basic and bearer toekn Authorization Header Processing